petershin/liferay-learn/docs/liferay-cloud/latest/en/getting-started.md

 There are two Liferay Cloud offerings:

-* **Liferay SaaS**: Liferay’s flexible, Digital Experience, Software-as-a-Service offering to quickly and conveniently create, launch, and optimize digital solutions.
+* **Liferay SaaS**: Liferay’s flexible, Digital Experience, Software-as-a-Service offering to create, launch, and optimize digital solutions quickly and conveniently.
 Updating, patching, and managing Liferay DXP and the other core Liferay Cloud services is part of the package, so you only need to worry about your own [customizations](#customizing-liferay-with-client-extensions).

 * **Liferay PaaS**: Manage and configure your own Liferay Cloud services to use Liferay DXP in a secure cloud environment.
 Directly manage and maintain the core Liferay Cloud services in addition to your customizations.

-Worry less and build more with a platform that provides:
+Worry less and build more with a platform that provides

 * [Standards-Compliant Security and Networking Capabilities](#standards-compliant-security-and-networking-capabilities)
 * [Data Recovery and Automated Backups](#data-recovery-and-automated-backups)